mtaziz/email-scraper-using-google-x-ray-search-with-linkedin/README.md

 - Before, we feed the data from spider1 to the spider_3in1, this is very important that we remove the duplicates so that we don't have to send lot of unnecessary requests to the Google server.

-#How does email spider works :
+# How does email spider works :

 Well, the way it works, using "Google search"  spider1 extracts the "Name" and "LinkedIn URL" The raw data from spider1 fed into the spider_3in1. spider3in1 extracts "job title", "domain", and "emails".

+# Caution:
+*This tool is for educational purposes only.
+Any damage you make will not affect the author.*